kameldemri/oracle-online-shop-db/README.md

 # oracle-online-shop-db

-A complete Oracle 23ai scalable online shop database for learning and development purposes.
+A production ready Oracle 23ai scalable online shop database for learning and development purposes.

-## Features

-## Folder Structure

-##